 A couple of years ago Phoenix was blessed with its first modern tiki bar.
 This is a not to be missed spot on your visit to Phoenix.
 Loving rum has little to do with the reasons why you must visit.
 It's tiny, tucked in the lower bay of what used to be a midas muffler.
-It only has a few seats and the design is superb, every handmade detail harkens back to a 19th century sailing ship, including port holes, stops in port and storms at sea.
+It only has a few seats and the design is superb, every handmade detail harkens back to a 19th century sailing ship.
 But don't let the authentic decor fool you, the cocktails are just as outstanding.
-Fresh ingredients, exotic syrups, and creative house made syrups.
+Fresh ingredients, exotic fruit, and creative house made syrups.
 You will not find cloyingly sweet resort style cocktails here.
 They are boozy and delicious.

 So here is the 411.
 It's always busy, you MUST make reservations.
 Do it at least a few days in advance if you want to come on a weekend.
 The only way to do it is on their website.
 Reservations are limited to 90 minutes, you must arrive on time, and there is no food so plan accordingly.
-If you come on a empty stomach you will most likely need to uber by the time you are done.
 There are no signs for this place.
 Look for Sip Coffee and Beer Garage.
 Go inside, in the center of the room you will find a staircase with a tiki decorated outrigger over the top.
 If you want to read about the most recent voyage check out this article on my blog.

 Phoenix - Paradise Valley

 I love this little mostly outdoor spot.
 It feels decidedly Arizona.
-Big fire places and nibbles with live music on the weekends with a spanish flair to it all.
-The resturant is great but the bar offers a less expensive and more casual alternative with the same feel.
+Big fire places and nibbles with live music on the weekends with a Spanish flair to it all.
+The restaurant is great but the bar offers a less expensive and more casual alternative with the same feel.